BaroShift logo

 The system everyone tracks but no one trains

 Your Whoop, Oura ring, and Apple Watch can see your nervous system declining.
-Falling HRV.
+Falling heart rate variability (HRV).
 Rising resting heart rate.
 Fragmented sleep.
 They report on the symptoms.

 None of them can train the underlying system that controls those symptoms.
 That system is the baroreflex and it's the gap BaroShift was built to fill.